mindspore-ai/docs/tutorials/source_en/parallel/pipeline_parallel.md

 ## Parallel Configuration

-We need to further set up the parallelism-related configuration by specifying the parallelism mode `semi-auto` as semi-automatic parallelism.
+We need to further set up the parallelism-related configuration by specifying the parallelism mode `semi_auto` as semi-automatic parallelism.
 It is also necessary to turn on pipeline parallelism, configure `pipeline`, and specify the total number of stages by configuring the `stages` count.

 ```python
 import mindspore as ms